-When nothing else works and I already cooked so much that I can´t start another recipe without overflowing either my fridge or counter space I go for a walk.
+When nothing else works and I already cooked so much that I can’t start another recipe without overflowing either my fridge or counter space I go for a walk.
 It can help me turn my whole vision around and find perspective.
 And boy, did I need that today.
-It was imperative that I cleared my mind, tried to focus on positive stuff, do some rearranging of priorities and begin to take some extremely tough business decisions.
+It was imperative that I clear my mind, try to focus on positive stuff, do some rearranging of priorities and begin to take some extremely tough business decisions.
 Those that make you breathe deep and trust.
 Trust in yourself and an uncertain future, which really, is a combination that takes a lot of faith.

 There is a little video that I found through a blogger friend.
-It shows how the success stories of many were achieved after going through a certain amount of tough moments that include failures, rejection, stuff like that.
+It shows how the success stories of many were achieved after goingthrough a certain amount of tough moments that include failures, rejection, stuff like that.
 A life like yours and mine.
-I know you´re probably rolling your eyes, like that´s new.
+I know you’re probably rolling your eyes, what’s new huh?.
 But running into this video was inspiring.
 How much are you willing to believe in yourself?
-It´s a difficult thing to do sometimes.
+It’s a difficult thing to do sometimes.